ryamada1015/website-monitoring-tool/README.md

 ## Configuration

 Set up your environment variables or configuration files as required by your application.
+Create a .env file in the directory, add a port number (80 by default) and a URI string for your database.

+### Database Setup
 MongoDB Atlas is used as an example here.

 1. Create a Cluster: Once logged in, create a new cluster.